X9hRRDys/latex-labeler/readme.md

     ![](https://github.com/X9hRRDys/latex-labeler/blob/screenshots/screenshots/latex_labeler_change_prefix_and_update.png)

-## Label format with section counters
+## Label format with section numbers

 When working with a LaTeX file that includes sections, you can include the section number in equation numbering in the compiled